 How to calculate your carbon footprint

 To calculate your footprint, you’ll need some information about your business activities.
 Which data you’ll need and where you’ll get it depends on the types of emissions you are measuring.
 For instance, you can get electricity consumption and waste disposal data from your utility bills.
 For transportation, you’ll need records of flight itineraries, miles driven, or fuel consumption.
-Download one of our carbon footprint assessment data collection templates to get started.
+Download our carbon footprint data collection template to get started.

 Once you’ve collected all the necessary data, you are ready to calculate your carbon footprint.
 There are a few different ways for how you can go about this: